 - An all-in-one e-commerce solution/tool.
 It allows you to build a functional e-commerce store from scratch, without a designer’s or developer’s help.

-- No coding skills required to use Shopify.
+- There’re no coding skills required to use Shopify.

-- It allows you to sell whatever you wish (goods, services, products both digital and physical, as well as dropshipping).
+- It allows you to sell whatever you wish (goods, services, products, both digital and physical, as well as dropship).

 - Use it offline and online (you can use it as your online store, but also use something called Point of Sale with Shopify, which is their system for retail stores that allows you to integrate your on-location store with your setup in Shopify).

-- Every new site gets a custom subdomain for free.
-For example something lie: YOURSTORE.shopify.com.
+- Every new site gets a custom subdomain for free – for example, YOURSTORE.shopify.com.

 - There’s 24/7 support.

-Okay, first things first, WordPress is a lot of things, but for the purpose of this resource, we’re focusing mainly on the e-commerce side of the spectrum, and omitting a big part of WordPress’ features and abilities.
+First things first, WordPress is a lot of things, but for the purpose of this resource, we’re focusing mainly on the e-commerce side of the spectrum and omitting a big part of WordPress’ features and abilities.

 - An all-in-one website software.
 It allows you to build any kind of website, provided that you can handle the slightly technical setup – involving installing the software itself, installing plugins, installing a theme, and then installing an e-commerce plugin to handle the store operations.

 - The WordPress software is free.
-But in order to use it, you need to sign up for a web host and buy a domain name.
-When all put together, you can get started with WordPress for about $5 / month.
+In order to use it, you need to sign up for a web host and buy a domain name.
+When all is put together, you can get started with WordPress for about $5 / month.